Colombia 2023 FIFA Women's World Cup bid: Proposed venues

 The following host cities, venues and capacities were included in the Bid Book submitted to FIFA:

+Controversy

+Falsehoods in the candidacy

+In the document sent for evaluation, some media pointed out a series of inaccuracies in it, for example, they cited that Colombia had organized the 2019 Pan American Games, being these played in Lima, besides indicating euphemisms such as "The Colombian women's tournament is among the most successful in the continent with 20,60 players, with an average attendance of 28,000 spectators in the finals of each championship".
+In Colombia, the Women's League has had three editions, being short tournaments with players earning minimum wages and needing additional jobs to survive, which raises doubts about its success.

 Result

 Colombia was unsuccessful in its bid for the hosting rights to the 2023 FIFA Women's World Cup on 25 June 2020.
 In a vote of 35 eligible members of the FIFA Council, the bid received 13 votes to Australia and New Zealand's 22.
 Council members from CONMEBOL and UEFA voted for the bid.
 FIFA President Gianni Infantino voted for the Australia-New Zealand bid, alongside all council members from the Asian and Oceanian confederations, as well as those from CONCACAF and the Confederation of African Football.